High Risk (1981 film): Plot

 Serrano has them taken to a prison.
-They meet Olivia (Lindsay Wagner), the prisoner in the neighboring cell, who claims she was falsely arrested.
+They meet Olivia, the prisoner in the neighboring cell, who claims she was falsely arrested.
 Tony bribes a passing child to pull out the barred window of their cell with a tow truck.
 The child demands their clothes in payment also, and they are pursued virtually naked through the town.
 They lose their pursuers in a bordello.
 Dressed in women's clothes, Tony and Rockney make their way to a bus station and reunite with Olivia.
 They travel together to the rendezvous point.

-Dan and Stone are captured by a local rebel leader, General Mariano (Anthony Quinn), who wants the stolen money for himself.
+Dan and Stone are captured by a local rebel leader, General Mariano, who wants the stolen money for himself.
 They escape, then turn and track the rebels until nightfall.
 They are forced to kill several of the rebels before they retrieve the cash.
 The rebels pursue them to the rendezvous point, where they expect to be airlifted to safety.
 Dan is wounded by Mariano’s tracker.
 In the ensuing firefight, Tony is shot trying to protect Stone.

 Believing Tony is dead, the others continue to the airstrip without him.
 Serrano’s mercenaries have arrived ahead of them, and a three-way gun battle ensues.
 Serrano's men subdue the rebels.
 The retrieval plane arrives and provides covering fire, scattering Serrano’s men.
 The plane lands, the team boards hurriedly, and they make their escape.
 They are celebrating their success when the engine stalls.